JUDITH JARVIS THOMSON

 Peopleseeds drift about in the air like pollen, and if you open your windows, one may drift in and take root in your carpets or upholstery.
 You don’t want children, so you fix up your windows with fine mesh screens, the very best you can buy.
 As can happen, however, and on very, very rare occasions does happen, one of the screens is defective; and a seed drifts in and takes root.
 Does the personplant who now develops have a right to the use of your house?

 Section 5 – You were kidnapped by the violinist (raped) but he only needed one hour at no risk to your health.
 In such cases, you ought not to abort.
 But this does not mean the violinist has a right to use your kidney.
 [Of course, if you became pregnant in the usual way, this would be even more clear.]
 It may be nice to share my chocolates, but you don’t have a right to them if they’re mine.
 Even if Angela Jolie is right across the room and only needs to kiss me to save my life, I have no right to her kiss, even though it would not be nice of her to refuse.
 So even if only an hour of the mother’s body is needed to save a life—the mother is not morally required to do so.
-[Does it follow that if I invited the fetus in and then want to kick them out and it won’t go, that I have a right to kill it?]
+[Does it follow that if I invited the fetus in and then want to kick it out and it won’t go, that I have a right to kill it?]

-Section 6 – “We have in fact to distinguish between the two kinds of Samaritan: the Good Samaritan and what we might call the Minimally Decent Samaritan.”
+Section 6 – “We have in fact to distinguish between the two kinds of Samaritans: the Good Samaritan (GS) and what we might call the Minimally Decent Samaritan.”
 (MDS) The law does not require we be even MDS but “in most states in this country women are compelled by law to be not merely Minimally Decent Samaritans, but Good Samaritans to unborn persons inside them.”
 To be consistent, anti-abortionists should work for GS laws.

 Section 8 – However if pregnancy only requires being a MDS, then one should not abort.
 In other cases, one should abort.
 [Who should decide this, mother, parents, churches, states?]
 But the mother has no right to insist on the death of the fetus if it somehow can survive.

-T concludes by noting she has assumed a fetus is a person, even though this is conceptually problematic, but even granting this assumption early abortions clearly do not kill persons.
+T concludes by noting she has assumed a fetus is a person, even though this is conceptually problematic.
+But even granting this assumption early abortions clearly do not kill persons.
 [Acorns aren’t oak trees.]